 We are so fortunate to live in a well-populated area where there are quite a few grocery stores offering a variety of items …the unusual ingredients.
 You know the ones where not too long ago we’d have to drive a distance to Whole Foods or search for them online.
 Our local “go-to” store now has several well-stocked aisles loaded with organic shelf-stable items, which include a substantial display of gluten-free products.

 There are some folks who like to mix up their own gluten-free all-purpose flour to have on hand.
 But for this presentation, I went with a bag of Bob’s Red Mill pre-mixed flour.
 It’s affordable and as it turns out …makes a darn good cookie.
 And while on the subject of flour and baking, I have found that it is so much easier and more precise to measure baking ingredients by weight rather than by volume.
 If you have a decent digital kitchen scale, drag it out and dust it off.
 If not, you may want to consider investing in one.
-Just a thought.
+Not required, but highly recommended.

 The butter and dark chocolate bits are melted and blended in a heat-proof glass (or metal) bowl that is suspended over a pot of simmering water.
 The bowl is then transferred to your work area to continue.
 Here’s the best news …the entire creation of this amazing batter is completed in this bowl.
 No mixer or blender needed.
 Just your favorite wooden spoon.
 Or spatula.